 - Road hand

-Certification is not typically required for lighting designers or technicians working for concerts or other entertainment venues.
-However, the International Association of Lighting Management Companies (NALMCO) does offer two certifications in the field.
-It provides both the Certified Apprentice Lighting Technician (CALT) and the Certified Senior Lighting Technician (CSLT) designations.
+Certification isn't typically required to work in the field.
+However, the International Association of Lighting Management Companies (NALMCO) does offer two related certifications: the Certified Apprentice Lighting Technician (CALT) and the Certified Senior Lighting Technician (CSLT) designations.